The Challenge: We have too much to do with too little time!

 - Ideally, you should take a 17-minute break every 52 minutes or less.
 Use a timer as a reminder;

 - Use your calendar rather than creating to-do lists.
 Scheduling has the added impetus for you to confront what you have to do rather than burying it on some hidden to-do list.
 This includes your free time;

 - Take regular vacations or sabbaticals.
 Not taking vacation time is a bad idea, as it harms productivity and the economy;

 - Make the beginning of your day the most productive.
-Tim Ferris author of The 7 Hour Work-Week suggests not checking email for the first hour or two.
-Dan Ariely, co-founder of Timeful, a time management app, and psychology professor at Duke University, and author of Predictably Irrational: The Hidden Forces That Shape Our Decisions, says you have two to two and half hours of peak productivity every day.
+Tim Ferris, author of The 7 Hour Work-Week, suggests not checking email for the first hour or two.
+Dan Ariely, co-founder of Timeful, a time management app psychology professor at Duke University and author of Predictably Irrational: The Hidden Forces That Shape Our Decisions, says you have two to two and half hours of peak productivity every day.
 You may actually be 30% more effective at that time;

-It’s clear, we need to redefine productivity.
+It’s clear that we need to redefine productivity.
 We have been seduced by the cultural norm of measuring productivity as the goal of “getting all the work done.”
-So we invent to-do lists and excessively focus on what hasn’t been done.
-What if productivity was defined not by what we get done but by doing things we want to do; or by doing things well, instead of fast.
-What if we decide to take control of our lives and value time off, vacations and doing nothing as strategies for improving our productivity.
+So, we invent to-do lists and excessively focus on what hasn’t been done.
+What if productivity was defined not by what we get done but by doing things we want to do or by doing things well instead of fast?
+What if we decide to take control of our lives and value time off, vacations, and doing nothing as strategies for improving our productivity.
 Wouldn’t that create a different kind of life?